 The next row, as you can see, contains 3 divs, each with 4 columns, while the final row, has 2 divs, each with 6 columns.
 The important message to bring away from all of this talk about divs and columns is that you can use any combinations of divs and columns with a given row, as long as they add up to 12.
 It is also acceptable to have less than 12 columns within a row, which leaves a gap but still works.

-Bootstrap supports even more complex configurations of divs and columns, such as div tags that have 3 columns at one screen width and 6 columns at another, but we will save that confusion for a subsequent lesson.
+Bootstrap supports even more complex configurations of divs and columns, such as div tags that have 3 columns at one screen width and 6 columns at another, but we are not going there for this lesson.

 In this lesson we are going to concentrate on the basics to build a small responsive website that displays side by side divs on tablet-sized and larger screens, and stacks the same divs on screens that are smaller than 768px.
 One thing to keep in mind before we start: the pictures that you place within a given row must fit within the 768px limit.

-Continuing to work with the bs.html document, delete everything between the .container div tag 5 and replace it with a div with the row class as in:
+Continuing to work with the bs.html document, delete everything between the .container div tag [footnote] all the stuff you just pasted in [/footnote] and replace it with a div with the row class as in:

 <div class="row"> </div>.

 Add 3 additional divs within the row div, each with 4 columns, as in: